wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 "Construction", on the other hand, refers to operations performed within object constructors, which happens before initialization.
-The term "initialize", however, are used interchangeably, and the exact meaning can be deduced from the context (e.g., if we are talking about "initializing a data member" within the section ob object construction, then it is obvious that "initialize" here means construction operations).
+The term "initialize", however, are used interchangeably, and the exact meaning can be deduced from the context (e.g., if we are talking about "initializing a data member" within the section of object construction, then it is obvious that "initialize" here means construction operations).

 # Memory Hierarchy